OpenVSP/OpenVSP/src/python_api/packages/README.md

 2. Navigate to the location of this README.md file
 3. Execute `./setup.ps1`

-### Mac OS and Linux Installation (via BASH)
+### Mac OS Installation (via BASH)

 1. Open a terminal window and navigate to the location of this README.md file
 2. Execute `conda env create -f ./environment.yml
 3. Execute `conda activate vsppytools`
-4. Execute `pip install -r requirements-dev.txt`
+4. Execute `pip install -r requirements.txt`

+   Note: You can install `requirements-dev.txt` if you are going to modify the Python packages.
+See [the pip install documents](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-e) for more info on installing with `-e`.

+### Linux Installation (via BASH)

+Linux users often use OpenVSP as installed by their packaging system in a location such as /opt/OpenVSP.
+The final step of this process required write permissions.
+You shouldn't need to do this as root, so we'll start by copying all the files somewhere you will have write access.

+1. Open a terminal window and navigate to the location of this README.md file.
+If you have write permissions, continue with the MacOS instructions above.
+2. Execute `cd ..; cp -r python /tmp/vsptemp; cd /tmp/vsptemp`
+3. Execute `conda env create -f ./environment.yml
+4. Execute `conda activate vsppytools`
+5. Execute `pip install -r requirements.txt`

-   Note: Can install `requirements.txt` if you are not going to modify the Python packages.
+   Note: You can install `requirements-dev.txt` if you are going to modify the Python packages.
+See [the pip install documents](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-e) for more info on installing with `-e`.

 ## Uninstall Directions